Study sets, textbooks, questions

 LINGUISTICS A term coined by the applied linguist Diane Larsen-Freeman in order to capture the notion of grammar being more a skill than an inert body of knowledge.
 The process by which a sequence of words if fine-tuned in order to create a more complex message than mere words can express.
-Has also been used to describe the way the learner's mental grammar develops, over time, from a mainly lexical mode into a fuller mode (mirrors L1 acquisition).

 METHODOLOGY Developed out of a way that classical languages (Greek and Latin) were traditionally taught.
 It wasn't fully formalized until the mid-19th century, when it became institutionalized in schools in Germany.
 First known as the Prussian Method.
 Grammar is taught deductively (rules first) and accuracy is highly prioritized.
-Seriously challenged by the Reform movement of the late 19th century.

 VOCABULARY Words that are written and pronounced the same way, but have different meanings.